ContentUpgrad/mlops-playground/README.md

-# MLOps Playground
+# MLOps Playground 🕹️

 > The repository contains a playground for OSS cloud-native MLOps tools.
-Furthermore, it has bootstrap scripts to set up cluster environments locally with `kind` and in the cloud (`gke`).
+Furthermore, it has bootstrap scripts to set up cluster environments locally with `kind` and in the cloud (`gke`). **Currently, the content is highly a work in progress**

 The [bootstraps](./cluster) contains a lightweight k8s cluster together with `argocd` to enable gitops.
 In addtion to some popular services that usually come along with a k8s installation eg, prometheus & grafana.